East Kilbride Pirates: History

-In 2019, despite having the team's youngest and most inexperienced squad to date, the team finished their regular season 6–0, and won a semi-final 13–9 against Birmingham Lions to qualify for their third appearance at the British U19 final in four years.
-The game was streamed by BBC Sport, and despite strong hopes the Scots were shut out 26–0 against a fast and physical London Blitz junior team.
+In 2013, the team announced plans for a Junior team, to compete in the 16–19 age range and bridge the gap between Youth and Senior.
+In 2019, the team finished their regular season 6–0, and won a semi-final 13–9 against Birmingham Lions to qualify for their third appearance at the British U19 final in four years.
+The game was streamed by BBC Sport.